creative-workflow/jquery.translate/README.md

   * label

 ### map
-The translations in form of nested objects like
+The translations in form of nested objects like:

     'de'
       'simple': 'einfach!'